Stellar Collisions in Galactic Nuclei: Impact on Destructive Events Near a Supermassive Black Hole: Results Part II: destructive rates including stars from disrupted binaries

 We see that without disrupted binaries and without collisions the profile tends to maintain the original BW $N(\leq r)\propto r^{5/4}$ result.
 The innermost part of the cusp is slightly underpopulated, as is to be expected due to the dilution caused by the accelerated losses through GW emission.
-When the injection rate is significant (but still ignoring destructive collisions), there is an obvious excess at small radii with respect to the BW profile, since stars are injected specifically into the inner cusp, at the expense of the region near $R_h$.
+When the injection rate is significant (but still ignoring DCs), there is an obvious excess at small radii with respect to the BW profile, since stars are injected specifically into the inner cusp, at the expense of the region near $R_h$.
 These results are naturally consistent with the original analysis by \cite{SariFragione2019}.
-When collisions are taken into account the interior part of the cusp settles on a different steady state, while the exterior (near $R_h$) steady state profile is unchanged (and depends only on the mechanisms which supply stars to the outer cusp).
+When collisions are taken into account the interior part of the cusp settles into a different steady state, while the exterior (near $R_h$) steady-state profile is unchanged (and depends only on the mechanisms which supply stars to the outer cusp).
 Collisions clearly create a significant depletion mechanism for the inner part of the cusp.
-Without injected stars, the main source of stars for the inner part of the cusp is through diffusion stars for larger radii, so the steady state is achieved through collisions close to the (fiducal) value of $R_{col}=2.4\times 10^{16}\;$cm set in the simulation.
+Without injected stars, the main source of stars for this region is through the diffusion of stars from larger radii, so the steady state is achieved through collisions close to the (fiducial) value of $R_{col}\approx 8\;$mpc set in the simulation.
 Since most stars arrive at $r\sim R_{col}$ along quasi-circular orbits, $N(r)$ drops over a very short range from the BW slope to practically zero (see Section \ref{subsec:collisions}).
-When the injection rate is large, it establishes a steady population which balances destructive collisions in the inner cusp and $N(r)$ there is significant.
-Moreover, recall that injected stars have highly eccentric orbits, so most collisions occur closer to the periapsis, rather than at the sma (compare the distribution of collision distances in figure \ref{fig:Colgrid_binfR2amx01AU} to the $N(r)$ profile).
+When the injection rate is large, it establishes a steady population which balances DCs in the inner cusp and $N(r)$ there is significant.
+Moreover, recall that injected stars have highly eccentric orbits, so most collisions occur closer to the periapse, rather than at the sma (compare the distribution of collision distances in Figure \ref{fig:Colgrid_binfR2amx01AU} to the $N(r)$ profile).